-Under Namespaces, select the namespace containing or adjacent to the three SupervisorControlPlaneVM instances.
+Under Namespaces, select the cluster containing the three SupervisorControlPlaneVM instances.
 In the main pane, select the Summary tab.

 Under Summary > Status > Link to CLI Tools click Copy link and record the URL, for example

-SUPERVISOR_IP below, which serves as the download page for the Kubernetes CLI tools.
+SUPERVISOR_IP below, which serves the download page for the Kubernetes CLI tools.

 On the bootstrap machine, run the

 kubectl vsphere login command to log in to vSphere 7 with your vCenter Single Sign-On user account.

 Specify a vCenter Single Sign-On user account with the required privileges for Tanzu Kubernetes Grid operation, and the virtual IP (VIP) address for the control plane of the Supervisor Cluster.
 For example:

 kubectl vsphere login --vsphere-username email@example.com --server=SUPERVISOR_IP --insecure-skip-tls-verify=true